rakaar/rakaar.github.io/_posts/2021-08-05-slack-search.md

 So, in the initial weeks, I and [Sahil](https://sahil-shubham.in/) worked on providing search in Pocket, Notion and Google Drive Documents at Neera.
 At neera, new third party tools were used to solve common problems to avoid re-inventing the wheel.
 For example [Supertokens](https://supertokens.io/) was used for authentication and [Supabase](https://supabase.io/) was used for Database Hosting.
 Both these tools had their own discord servers.
 Developers use to post their queries in relevant public channels and would get the reply within minutes.

 I liked how fast people got response to their queries and how discord interface was convenient for exchanging information at a faster rate.
 But none of the discussions would appear as a search result on any search engine.
 This reminded me of the problem that I had noticed many months before.
 I felt that sooner all the queries related to such tools will be on discord.
 Slack workspaces and Discord servers were replacing Open forums like Reddit and Stackoverflow.
-So, when someone searches a query, zhe won't find it in the search results.
+So, when someone searches a query, she/he won't find it in the search results.
 They have to join the server and re-ask the question.

 I felt that this was a serious problem, I also wrote a blog about it on my site - [Useful discussions should be open](https://rakaar.github.io/posts/2021-07-01-useful-discussions-open/), where I had recommended that online communities should communicate on subreddits, as opposed to popular practice of using Discord Servers and Slack Workspaces.
 I argued in the blog that the useful discussions are too important to be behind Authenticated walls.